 We may need to determine: How are we going to get to the access point and do we need to organise a shuttle?
-Is the access as expected and, if not, how can we change our plans?
-What is the best way to work together to carry, load and secure our craft to protect ourselves or others from injury and prevent unnecessary damage?
+What is the best way to carry, load and secure our craft to protect ourselves or others from injury and prevent unnecessary damage?
 How will we get our craft and additional equipment to the water?
 Are there any restricted areas and how would we find this out?